T

 Why Wireframe?

 It saves time to fix layout issues in a sketch or wireframe rather than in code later.
+When you strip away colors, logos, and fonts, your team can focus entirely on the user experience and feature placement.

 Simple process